-- 1. Partnerships with families and community. - Use a comprehensive evidence based curriculum (Creative Curriculum Gold) - 3.
-Implement Literacy focused program (American Reading) - 4.
-Increase exposure to books and increase small group and one on one reading with children (Born to Read)
+- 1. Partnerships with families and community. - 2.
+Use a comprehensive evidence based curriculum - 3.
+Sesame Street in Communites' Ready Rosie - 4.
+Recruiting and retaining highly trained teachers and staff.
+Work with other staff to continue professional development.

-- 5. Recruiting and retaining highly trained teachers and staff.
-Work with other staff to continue professional development. - 6.
-Use a whole child approach that focuses on nutrition, health and classroom learning. - 7.
-Provide comprehensive full day programming from 8:30am to 3pm five days per week. - 8.
-Increase availability of high quality ECE summer programming at Head Start. - 9.
-Increase number of degree teachers and staff in the classrooms. - 10.
-Reduce ratio amounts through dedicated volunteers to increase individualized attention for children in the classroom.
+- 5. Use a whole child approach that focuses on nutrition, health and classroom learning. - 6.
+Provide comprehensive full day programming five days per week. - 7.
+Increase availability of high quality ECE summer programming at Head Start. - 8.
+Increase number of degree teachers and staff in the classrooms.